Alfred Lubbock: Athletics

 Lubbock was a keen athlete and participated in various events, including the early days of the pole vault (known as the pole jump at the time).
 He finished third in the pole vault event at the 1868 AAC Championships.

 Family and later life

 Two of Lubbock's brothers, Nevile and Edgar also played some first-class cricket for Kent and most of his brothers played cricket for the Gentlemen of West Kent at some point.
-Edgar played in the 1875 FA Cup Final replay alongside Alfred for Old Etonians, the first time that two brothers had appeared on the same side in an FA Cup Final.
+Edgar played in the 1875 FA Cup Final replay alongside Alfred for Old Etonians, the first time that two brothers had appeared for the same team in an FA Cup Final.
 His oldest brother, John, became the first Baron Avebury in 1900.

-He is the author of Memories of Eton and Etonians (1899).

 Lubbock worked as an underwriter for Lloyd's of London and was a director of Robarts, Lubbock & Co, a private bank established in 1772 and owned by his family.
 He married Louisa Wallwroth in 1875.
 The couple had five children, including the author Basil Lubbock.
 He died at Killmarth Manor at Par, Cornwall in 1916 aged 70.

+Reminiscences

+Lubbock's snobbish and anti-intellectual book Memories of Eton and Etonians: Including My Life at Eton, 1854-1863, and Some Reminiscences of Subsequent Cricket, 1864-1874, was notable for the uncommonly scathing reviews it received upon publication.
+The Spectator termed it 'squalid', writing: "these long-winded and uninteresting reminiscences...[are] out of date: it represents the most commonplace view of a somewhat barbarous period of Eton life."
+The Saturday Review termed it 'depressing' and 'illiterate', saying: "The book in fact reads like the table talk of an egoistic man of limited intellect, whose mental development was arrested at an early age."